Interviews and Testing

 Interviews Accordion Open

 If you have not created your interview questions, do so now.
-(The Employment & Compensation team recommends creating them during the posting period to save time.)
+(Human Resources recommends creating them during the posting period to save time.)

 In preparation for the interview

 - Consider the agenda for your interview and plan for the appropriate time and location for the interviews.

 - If you have a large number of candidates you would like to interview, consider doing shorter screening interviews over the phone to identify 3-4 candidates to interview in person.

 - Prepare copies of the interview questions for the committee.
 Consider arranging the questions to allow space for committee members to make notes.
 (As a part of the documentation for your search, collect the committee members’ notes at the end of the selection process.)

 - Arrange the room for the interview.
 Consider providing water for your candidate.
 Remember that you are recruiting the candidate, and representing NAU, so be sure to provide a professional and welcoming setting for the interview.

 - When interviewing multiple candidates for a position, it is important to use the same criteria for evaluating each candidate in order to avoid legal problems.
 The key is to be consistent and fair with all candidates.